 - Adjust water flow extensions for gutters away from the foundation.

-- Save money and an uncomfortable outage and schedule all of the air conditioning units to be serviced and installed.
+- Save money and an uncomfortable outage and schedule all air conditioning units for service.

 - Wood decking takes a beating from harsh weather and rodents.
 Fix holes and close gaps in wood surfaces.

-- Start water flowing from the hose bibs and sprinkler systems again.
+- Start the water flowing from the hose bibs and sprinkler systems again.